Aunt Cathie’s Southern Grape Salad

 • Brown sugar

-How to Make Southern Grape Salad
+How to Make This Easy Grape Salad Recipe

 Beat together the cream cheese, white sugar, sour cream, and vanilla extract.